MSG to Outlook Transfer – User’s Manual

 Prior to starting MSG to Outlook Transfer, you need to prepare the source data.
 Make sure the files are located in a single folder (you can create a new folder for convenience) and sorted by subfolders, if necessary.
 Make sure you know the format of your files.
 If you know that they were generated by Microsoft Outlook, they will be in the binary format.
 If not, your MSG files will be text-based.
 This will define the choice of the conversion mode at a later stage.

-Below is a step-by-step guide to converting Multiple MSG files to Outlook:
+Step-by-step Guide to Convert Multiple MSG files to Outlook:

 - Launch the MSG file conversion program

 - Click the browse button (with three dots) to open the standard folder selection dialog.
 Navigate to the folder containing the source files and confirm your selection.
 The path to the folder will be displayed in the source folder field in the top part of the window.

 - Click the “Scan Folder” button to populate the list of MSG files in the “Email Containers” viewer area

 - If you are sure that the files you are converting were exported from Outlook, it means that they are in Outlook’s native binary format and you don’t need to change the program settings.
 If the source files were generated in The Bat! or PMMail 2000, Zimbra, they are text-based, and you need to switch the program to a corresponding processing mode by ENABLING the “Use internal format processor” option in the program menu.

 At this point, you may want to check out the following options:

 Check that email client is running – if enabled, checks if MS Outlook is running and asks you to close it to prevent potential issues while importing MSG files into Microsoft Outlook.

 Remind to disable antivirus – if checked, the program will warn the user that all anti-virus products like Norton or Kaspersky must be closed or temporarily deactivated during MSG conversion.
 Otherwise, they can interfere or even block the process.